Introducing VASER Liposuction

-Are you exercising and dieting and trying your best, but still having trouble with those last, stubborn ten pounds?
+Are you exercising, dieting, and trying your best, but still having trouble with those last, stubborn ten pounds?
 There is an alternative, easier way to improve your body shape.

-Vaser-liposuction may the solution you are looking for.
-This is not liposuction.
-It is a process where fat cells are selectively melted using an ultrasonic device that emits 36,000 pulses per second, bursting and vaporizing the fat cells.
+VASER-liposuction may be the solution you are looking for.
+This is not liposuction, it is a process where fat cells are selectively melted using an ultrasonic device that emits 36,000 pulses per second, bursting and vaporizing the fat cells.
 This is a new, cutting-edge approach to face and body contouring.

-Dr. Byun is an expert with the Vaser, as he was the first person to use it for liposuction purposes in the Midwest.
-He found that Vaser led to less bleeding and helped tighten skin during the process, resulting in smoother contours.
+Dr. BYUN is an expert with the VASER, as he was the first person to use it for liposuction purposes in the Midwest.
+He found that VASER led to less bleeding and helped tighten skin during the process, resulting in smoother contours.
+One of the biggest perks is that VASER leaves you with little to no scarring, due to the tiny incisions utilized by Dr. BYUN.
 This procedure can be done on other frequently scrutinized areas like the arms and neck, among others.

 The tumescent solution is a mixture of lidocaine (anesthetic), lactated ringer, and epinephrine and is injected into the targeted area in order to induce swelling in the cells.
 This makes it easier to break down and remove the fat cells with the probes and also reduces bleeding.
 The suction probe that removes the fat also has a positive side effect of tightening the skin as it does its job.

 Over the last ten years, plastic surgeons like Dr. BYUN have found incredible success in this device, especially because it was versatile and could be used not only on the lower body, but also the chin and cheek areas as well.
 Dr. BYUN chose this machine using his expertise in medical technology gained from experience as a leading teaching surgeon at Rush, UIC, and Northwestern Medical Schools.